 - Complete the Hinds CC Application for Admission.

-- Submit a program application to the Nursing/Allied Health Center between Nov.
+- Application to the Radiologic Technology Program to the Nursing/Allied Health Center between Nov.
 1 and Jan.
 31.

 - Validation of high school graduation by official high school transcript or high school equivalency transcript (GED®, HiSET®, TASC™, or Mississippi Competency-Based High School Equivalency).
 (For currently enrolled high school students, an updated transcript, validating high school graduation, will be required prior to beginning the program.)